-On the day of your interview please go to 50 Miller Street (Street Entrance) in North Sydney.
-Please arrive (15) minutes before your scheduled interview to clear through the security screening process, this process is similar to airport security.
+On the day of your interview please go to Suite 2, 50 Miller Street (Ground Floor) for security check-in.
+Applicants are requested to bring as few personal items as possible to the interview.
+You should arrive (15) minutes before your scheduled interview to clear through the security screening process.
+Once you pass through security, you will be directed to the Consular Office.
 You should plan on spending up to three (3) hours at the consulate.

-Accompanying Petitioners
+Accompanying persons

-Petitioners may accompany the applicant(s) to the visa interview.
-Please click or tap here at least three (3) business days before the interview so the petitioner can be approved for access to our office.
+Petitioners may accompany the applicant(s) to the visa interview or, if the applicant is not fluent in English, one interpreter may attend.
+Please email the following information at least two (2) weeks before the interview so the petitioner or interpreter can be approved for access to our office: